dschuurman/pi-lights/README.md

 convenient web interface for status and control.
 Note that this code uses Flask’s built-in development server which is [not designed to be particularly efficient, stable, or secure](https://flask.palletsprojects.com/en/master/server/).
 If you do use it, your host *must be running on a secure local network* since the flask web pages are open, unencrypted, and not particularly secure.

-Furthermore, flask and the timer object *operate in separate threads with shared access to state variables without using a mutex or synchronization*.
-This is not ideal nor is it considered good practice.

 The web interface is convenient for initial testing and setup.
-However, due to the security and synchronization concerns described above, it should later be disabled.
-The `pi-lights.conf` file includes an option to easily enable or disable the web interface.
+However, due to concerns described above, the `pi-lights.conf` file includes an option to easily enable or disable the web interface.